 We secured the required payments: terminal fee, environmental fee, and boat fare, and hopped on our assigned boat going to Tambisaan Port, an alternate to Cagban Port.
 The e-jeep served as our transfer from the port to D-Mall.
 From there, we walked to Ferra Hotel, our home for a night on the island.

 Suspended chairs on both ends of the entrance got our attention before finally entering the high ceiling lobby of Ferra Hotel.
-We noticed a wall art that resembles a tree and was welcomed by the ever-smiling hotel staff at the front-desk.
-Since our arrival was too early for check-in, we were advised to wait on the restaurant and enjoy our welcome drinks while they prepare our loft room.
+We noticed a wall art that resembles a tree and was welcomed by the ever-smiling hotel staff at the front desk.
+Since our arrival was too early for check-in, we were advised to wait at the restaurant and enjoy our welcome drinks while they prepare our loft room.
 By the way, the elongated dipping pool is situated adjacent to the restaurant.

 Part of the accommodation is the complimentary cocktails usually served on the hotel’s deck during sundown.
 Due to intermittent weather during our visit and also to ensure guest’s safety, management decided to have it at the restaurant.
 We had Fidel Castro, Shirley Temple, and Virgin Mojito for cocktails.